-A. No person, firm or corporation shall commence the erection, construction, enlargement, alteration, removal, improvement, demolition, conversion or change in the nature of the occupancy of any building or structure, or cause the same to be done, without first obtaining a separate building permit from the Building Inspector for each such building or structure, except that no building permit shall be required for the performance of ordinary repairs which are not structural in nature.

-- B. Application for a building permit shall be made to the Building Inspector on forms provided by him.
+- A. No person, firm or corporation shall commence the erection, construction, enlargement, alteration, removal, improvement, demolition, conversion or change in the nature of the occupancy of any building or structure, or cause the same to be done, without first obtaining a separate building permit from the Building Inspector for each such building or structure, except that no building permit shall be required for the performance of ordinary repairs which are not structural in nature. - B. Application for a building permit shall be made to the Building Inspector on forms provided by him.
 An application must be filed with the Building Inspector for any and all proposed work, except work costing less than \$250 for labor and materials.
 The Building Inspector shall determine, after examination of the application and other documents submitted, the necessity for issuing a building permit pursuant to the Uniform Code.
-The application shall contain the following information: - (1) A description of the land on which the proposed work is to be done, as well as the last deed thereto. - (2) A statement of the use or occupancy of all parts of the land and of the building or structure in question. - (3) The valuation of the proposed work. - (4) The full names and addresses of the owner and of the applicant and the names and addresses of their responsible officers, if any of them are corporations. - (5) A brief description of the nature of the proposed work. - (6) A duplicate set of plans and specifications, as set forth in Subsection D of this section. - (7) Such other information as may reasonably be required by the Building Inspector to establish compliance of the proposed work with the requirements of the applicable building laws, ordinances and regulations, as well as compliance with Town, county or state driveway cut permits, compliance with the requirements of environmental quality review laws and regulations and compliance with the rules and regulations of the State and County Boards of Health, as well as compliance with all conditions specified and required by the Town Planning Board or the Zoning Board of Appeals, or both such agencies. - (8) Insurance. - (a) A contractor who has no employees must submit to the Building Inspector a certificate of liability insurance.
-(Please see § 56-19.) - (b) A contractor who has employees shall submit certificates showing that he has secured and paid for workers' compensation, disability and liability insurance.
-(See § 56-19.) - (9) A stormwater pollution prevention plan if applicable pursuant to Chapter 106 of the
+The application shall contain the following information: - (1) A description of the land on which the proposed work is to be done, a copy of the most current property deed for the site, a copy of any existing property survey or other to-scale map or plan of the property, along with a copy of any approved and filed subdivision plat, as recorded in the Ulster County Clerk's Office, that shows the property in question along with any and all covenants and restrictions set forth in said subdivision plat.
+In the event that there is no accurate survey or subdivision plat that depicts the property, the Building Inspector may accept a to-scale plot plan of the property or portion of the property proposed for building construction and related disturbance and improvements.
+[Amended 11-19-2009 by L.L.
+No. 7-2009] - (2) A statement of the use or occupancy of all parts of the land and of the building or structure in question. - (3) The valuation of the proposed work. - (4) The full names and addresses of the owner and of the applicant and the names and addresses of their responsible officers, if any of them are corporations. - (5) A brief description of the nature of the proposed work.

+- (6) A duplicate set of plans and specifications, as set forth in Subsection D of this section. - (7) Such other information as may reasonably be required by the Building Inspector to establish compliance of the proposed work with the requirements of the applicable building laws, ordinances and regulations, as well as compliance with Town, county or state driveway cut permits, compliance with the requirements of environmental quality review laws and regulations and compliance with the rules and regulations of the State and County Boards of Health, as well as compliance with all conditions specified and required by the Town Planning Board or the Zoning Board of Appeals, or both such agencies.

+(8) Insurance.